 Application Requirements For All Applicants & Awardees

-To submit a complete application, applicants must submit a completed W9 and must register with the City of Boston as vendors.
+To submit a complete application, applicants must register with the City of Boston as vendors.

 All grantees will be required to submit a final report that describes how the funds were used.
 Final reports must be filed online within one year of receiving your grant award letter.
 Please note that if you are awarded a grant, you will be required to apply for a Vendor ID number from the City of Boston in order to receive your funds.
 Grantees must keep all receipts in case the City of Boston requests them.